lacchain/eosio-network/README.md

 # eos-network
-A public-permissioned LACChain network using the EOS technology and the LACChain protocol
+A public-permissioned LACChain network using the EOSIO technology and the LACChain protocol